 Civica matches the Council Tax database with third party sources and specialist validation services.
 Addresses of those in receipt of a single occupier discount are passed to Experian who run a search to match other data sources such as the electoral register or credit agreements.
 Experian then provides Civica with a list of possible adults at the property.

-No. Civica holds the data for the correct purposes i.e. the levying and collection of a tax.
+No. Civica processes the data for the correct purposes i.e. the levying and collection of a tax.
 The data is held for as long as required then destroyed.
 No database is compiled that could be shared with or accessed by other bodies or sources.
 You can view Experian's Privacy Notice .

 We do not hold any credit information.
 If you want to see your credit file, you should contact any of the major credit referencing agencies: